 Safety is always one of the top priorities for fleets.
 Not only do fleet managers have a duty under the Health and Safety Act to ensure they are acting lawfully, closely monitoring and reducing the number of accidents should always be an objective.

 You can set KPIs around driver behaviours such as:

 - Customer complaints

-One of the key uses of KPIs is to measure productivity.
-There is no better way to get an accurate understanding of how employee hours are being spent, how vehicles are being utilised, and so on than setting and monitoring indicators.
+One of the top uses of KPIs is to measure productivity.
+There is no better way to get an accurate understanding of how employee hours are being spent, how vehicles are being utilised and so on, than setting and monitoring indicators.

-To better measure productivity, you can set KPIs around things like:
+To better measure productivity, you can set KPIs around things such as:

 - Number of jobs completed

 - Vehicle activity

 Compliance plays an important role in the fleet industry.
 Fleet managers and businesses need to comply with a number of laws to ensure their staff is safe and vehicles are kept in good condition.